 Keeping doors locked, avoiding codes and having reverse evacuation protocols will help to ensure your lockdowns are implemented quickly.

-As a campus safety professional, it’s your responsibility to make sure your students and staff are safe and sometimes it can seem like spending money on the most high-tech solutions is the best way to go.
+As a campus safety professional, isn’t it your responsibility to make sure your students and staff are safe?
+Sometimes it can seem like spending money on the most high-tech solutions is the best way to go.
 Unfortunately, your school’s budget may not allow that.

 Plus, there is no “one size fits all” lockdown protocol that will work properly in every school because procedures must reflect differences in school design and local law enforcement response capabilities.
 Lockdown protocols that look great on paper or during basic drills initiated by an administrator can have significant gaps when tested by actual events.